danielfone/ensql/README.md

 allowed.
 Only various forms of literal interpolation are supported - identifier interpolation is not supported at this stage.

-There are 4 types of interpolation, see {Ensql::SQL} for details.
+There are 4 types of interpolation, see [Ensql::SQL](https://rubydoc.info/gems/ensql/Ensql/SQL) for details.

   1. `%{param}` interpolates a Ruby object as a SQL literal.
   2. `%{(param)}` expands an array into a list of SQL literals.